-Basic language and ideas of discrete mathematics that occur in all branches of computer science and information technology.Boolean algebra and its applications to logic and switching theory.Sets, relations, and functions, trees and graphs, algorithms, and induction.
+Basic language and ideas of discrete mathematics that occur in all branches of computer science and information technology.
+Boolean algebra and its applications to logic and switching theory.
+Sets, relations, and functions, trees and graphs, algorithms, and induction.

-STT 201 Intermediate Statistics and Research Methods in Business statistics topics.
+STT 201 Intermediate Statistics and Research Methods in Business

+This is an application oriented course that covers the basic inferential. statistics topics.
 This course will expand upon the methods and concepts learned in STT100 to make statistical inference on parameters of several populations, and students also will learn "Regression Analysis" and its applications in business and economics.
 Students will be taught how to use a statistical software package(s) as learning tools in data analysis.
 Moreover, this course focuses on research methods: research processes, research design, data sources, data collection and data analysis.